dvci/cc-pki/docs/business-rules/background.md

 against clinical knowledge first requires translating the CQL into its canonical representation, the Expression Logical Model (ELM).
 The resulting ELM exression of the CQL can be run against a DDCC health credential using a CQL execution engine.

+More detail here on the end to end process/steps - from conceptualization of the rules to authoring to packaging to distribution to execution.
+Need to list/describe every step from someone at a ministry of health in country A deciding to check for negative COVID test within last 72 hrs at the border to a traveler in country B downloading a universal verifier app and running country A's entry rules against their own SMART Health Card.